medik8s/node-maintenance-operator/README.md

 ### Deploy the last release version
-Click on `Install` in the Node Maintenance Operator page under [OperatorHub.io](https://operatorhub.io/operator/node-maintenance-operator), and follow it's instructions to install the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), and the operator.
+Click on `Install` in the Node Maintenance Operator page under [OperatorHub.io](https://operatorhub.io/operator/node-maintenance-operator), and follow its instructions to install the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), and the operator.

 ### Build and deploy from sources
 Follow the instructions [here](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#3-deploy-your-operator-with-olm) for deploying the operator with OLM.